 - implement an intelligently managed mass transit system in a large city that is not strongly centralized and is quite spread out

-- convert to sustainable agriculture where it is locally run by money hungry agricorps and their insecticides, herbicides, and pollution
+- convert to sustainable or even vertical agriculture where the local farms are locally run by corrupt and money hungry agricorps and their insecticides, herbicides, and pollution

 - setup sustainable energy while battling local fossil fuel companies